-On October 27th, 1998 in Morristown, New Jersey, Kaleb Mitchell was born.
+On October 27th, 1998 in Morristown, New Jersey, KALEB MITCHELL was born.
 At only five years of age, Kaleb began playing the piano by ear, and by the age of eight had already decided he wanted to be a rapper, after watching the infamous battle scene in Eminem's 8 Mile film for the first time.

-His third mixtape and first commercial effort, So Help Me God, was released on June 9th, 2017.
+Mitchell’s third mixtape and first commercial effort, So Help Me God, was released on June 9th, 2017.
 The project peaked at #7 on the iTunes Hip Hop/Rap charts, and came in at #82 overall.
 Kaleb's second retail project, MITCHELL, was released on July 13th, 2018.
 The project entered the iTunes Hip Hop/Rap charts at #15, and accumulated over 200,000 streams across all platforms in its first week.

 On October 31st, 2018, Kaleb dropped his second effort of the year, NINESEVENTHREE.
 The project features surprise appearances from Asaiah Ziv, Aaron Cole, and Drew Famous, with the production handled mainly by Kyle Stemberger and 1995.
 Despite dropping it without warning, it is undoubtedly his most popular release to date, garnering over 100 thousand streams in its first month on Spotify alone.
 “This time I didn’t force anything”, says Kaleb in an interview with ELEVATOR.
 “Usually, when I approach a project, I already have the number of tracks in my head, the title of the project, how I want the art to look, all of that.
 This was a real spur of the moment thing; I started creating and just couldn’t stop.
 Before I knew it I had a project on my hands.”